wmhunt1/Coding-RPG/coding-rpg-react/README.md

 fix tactic selection
 clean up scripts
-dialogue overhaul (more options or branches) quest rewards for scarecrowquest (1-2 and 4), giantquest, banditquest more relationship and reputation names
+dialogue overhaul (more options or branches) quest rewards for scarecrowquest (1-2 and 4), giantquest more relationship and reputation names fix nested redundant block

 features
 enchanting reagent